DanielDoving/criterion-scraper/README.md

 # Python scraper for Criterion spines

-Python script for Scraping spines from Criterion.
+Python script for Scraping spines from the Criterion Collection.

 ## Run